rfuzzo/MWSE/docs/source/types/tes3uiElement.md

 ### `texture`
 <div class="search_terms" style="display: none">texture</div>

 The underlying texture for the element.
 This assumes that the element is of an element type.
 Setting this value will change the element to an image type.
+Texture dimensions must be powers of 2.

 **Returns**: